695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

       ![DTG Settings](./images/image6.png "DTG Settings")

 4. Exit and save the changes.
-This step will take about 5-7 minutes.
+This step will take a few minutes.

 ## Step 5: Configure the rootfs